Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Common training policies

 \section{Common training policies}

-Either the experiments in the previous papers in natural image classification \citep{liu2021self,yang2020rethinking} or our experiments in common medical tasks in Section~\ref{sec:imbalance} point to one finding: one of the foremost benefits of SSL pretraining is the performance gain under class imbalance.
-Regarding SSL as a strategy to tackle class imbalance, we wonder if it could be overlaid with other widely used strategies, including resampling and data augmentation, to achieve better performance.
-For that purpose, we evaluate the effects of stacking SSL with other strategies in two tasks, NCC and NCS, covering both classification and segmentation tasks.
+Both previous experiments in natural image classification \citep{liu2021imbalance,yang2020rethinking} and our experiments in Section~\ref{sec:imbalance} provide some tentative evidence that one of the foremost benefits of SSL pretraining is the improvement in class imbalance.
+Regarding SSL as a strategy to tackle class imbalance, we wonder if it could be overlaid with other widely used training policies, including data resampling and augmentations, to achieve better performance.
+To this end, we evaluate the effects of stacking SSL with other strategies in NCC and NCS.
+M1.8.4{ \link{R1.8}}{Main takeaways in this section are summarized below: \begin{enumerate} \item The combination of resampling and SSL techniques is preferred in severe class imbalance and low-data regimes, whereas solely resampling is preferred in slight class imbalance.~(Table~\ref{tab:resampling}) \item Strong augmentation diminishes the value of SSL pretraining.~(Fig.~\ref{fig:aug}) \end{enumerate}}